byodian/learning-spring/README.md

 ## [Record](https://docs.oracle.com/en/java/javase/14/language/records.html)

 JDK 14 introduces records, which are a new kind of type declaration.
 Like an enum, a record is a restricted form of a class.
 It's ideal for "plain data carriers". classes that contain data not meant to be altered and only the most fundamental methods such as constructors and accessors.

+## Jackson
+This simple Java record class is annotated with `@JsonIgnoreProperties` from the Jackson JSON processing library to indicate that any properties not bound in this type should be ignored.